dCache/dcache-book2/cookbook-clients.md

 Example:
     [user] $ srmrm srm://srm-door.example.org:8443/pnfs/example.org/data/dteam/myDir/myFile

-Removing empty directories from DCACHE
+Removing empty directories from dCache
 --------------------------------------

 It is allowed to remove only empty directories as well as trees of empty directories.